Skip to content

 # "triggering" (default) - only comment on triggering issue/PR

-# "*" - allow comments on any issue (requires issue_number in agent output)
+# "*" - allow comments on any issue (requires target number in agent output)

 # explicit number - comment on specific issue number